HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 3 years later, the USPSTF recommends against prostate-specific antigen (PSA)-based screening for prostate cancer in all age

+groups.
 The impetus

 for the USPSTF's revisiting of PSA screening is the recent publication of mortality results from two large randomized